mateuszpolis/tennis-match-tracker-API/readme.md

 [Frontend Repository](https://github.com/mateuszpolis/tennis-match-tracker)

-2. **Using the test database:**
+2. **Using the application with test database:**

-To use the test database, you can log in with the following
+To make use the test database, you can log in with the following
 credentials:

 Admin:

 - email: admin@mail.com
 - password: Secure.Password1

 Moderator:

 - email: moderator@mail.com
 - password: Secure.Password1

 User:

 There are a lot of users.
 You can get them from the Rankings.

 - email format: name_surname@mail.com
 - password: Secure.Password1